 The account of human life offered in the Bible is radically different from the writings of Plato and Aristotle in classical antiquity.

 In the Bible, an infinitely distant God creates the world and then places humans in it.
 He is an artisan and a poet -He speaks life into existence.
-However, the account of His creation was not witnessed by any living human, yet curiously an anonymous narrator reveals the story of creation through revealed scripture (tradition holds this narrator to be Moses).
-God’s initial intent for humans is that they be immortal yet blissfully ignorant denizens of the Garden of Eden, but they disobey the law laid down by God: not to eat the fruit of the Tree of Knowledge of Good and Evil.
-Initially, humans are unsatisfied to live according to mere need (as the Marxists claim) nor by pure hedonistic self-interest (as the modern followers of Adam Smith claim).
+However, the account of His creation was not witnessed by any living human, yet curiously an anonymous narrator shares the story of creation through revealed scripture (tradition holds this narrator to be Moses).
+God’s initial intent for humans is that they be immortal yet blissfully ignorant denizens of the Garden of Eden, but they immediately disobey the law laid down by God which is not to eat the fruit of the Tree of Knowledge of Good and Evil.
+Initially, humans are unsatisfied to live according to mere need (as a Marxist might claim) nor by pure hedonistic self-interest (as Utilitarians like Jeremy Bentham or Adam Smith might claim).
 This dissatisfaction points to a human desire to know good and evil -an Aristotelian stretching out toward knowledge.
-After the humans disobey God, their eyes become opened, just as the cunning serpent had suggested.
+After the humans disobey God, their eyes become opened, just as the cunning serpent suggested.
 God banishes the humans and their new knowledge from the Garden of Eden, never to return again.
-God is disappointed and resentful of the humans’ desire for knowledge.
-As further evidence of this, God punishes human offspring: Cain is punished for killing his brother Abel out of jealousy.
+God is disappointed and resentful of the humans and their disobedient desire for knowledge.
+As further evidence of this, God punishes future human offspring: Cain is punished for killing his brother Abel out of jealousy.
 Abel is a shepherd and a nomad, and God approves of his sacrifice; whereas Cain is a settled farmer who works the land and whose seed beholds future creators -musicians, builders of cities, and other human crafts.
-However, the human genealogy of his brother Cain’s other brother, Seth (born after Abel’s murder), is what carries the human race through Noah.
-They are mainly a people who “walk with God” (Genesis 5:24).
+However, the human genealogy of the other brother, Seth (born after Abel’s murder), is what carries the human race through Noah.
+The humans are mainly a people who “walk with God” (Genesis 5:24).
 God prefers humans to have an unsettled, uncomfortable, and nomadic life.
 He is skeptical of human greatness, autonomy, and knowledge.
 The Bible calls for “righteousness” rather than “civilization.”
+Theology comes to light as skeptical of knowledge and human potential.

 However, as time passes mankind grows wicked.
 There are no laws and humans lives in freedom.
-They possess the knowledge that they will one day die and this causes them to live in rebellion, so God endeavors to destroy life through a catastrophic flood, except for Noah and his family.
+They possess the knowledge that they will one day die (perhaps not unlike Gilgamesh) and this causes them to live in rebellion, so God endeavors to destroy life through a catastrophic flood, saving only Noah and his family.
 When Noah emerges from the receding floodwaters and sacrifices, God finally acknowledges man’s evil nature and he makes a concession -a promise never to destroy innocent life again.
 Notably, God performs a similar act to Cain’s earlier sin: murder.
 At any rate, God is learning how to best handle human beings.

 Next, humanity becomes divided.
-First, Noah becomes the first man to grow a vineyard and he becomes drunk while his son Ham transgress an unspoken law -seeing his nakedness.
+First, Noah becomes the first man to grow a vineyard and he becomes drunk while his son Ham transgress an unspoken law -seeing his father’s nakedness.
 Ham (the future father of Canaan) is cursed and his other two sons are praised, humanity becomes divided into the “cursed” and the “blessed.”
 In addition, the descendants of Noah under Nimrod build the mighty tower of Babel in order to penetrate the heavens where God dwells and also to make a name for themselves as one people, until God ‘comes down’ and thwarts human efforts toward self-reliance, pride, and techne.
 He confuses languages and scatters humans in different nations across the earth.
+There is presumably something dangerous or threatening to God’s authority if humans live according to one single city or state.

-The closest example we find in the Bible to a political teaching is through the narrative: an exemplary, chosen people wrestle with their political existence and a series of successive systems of authority unfold.
+The closest example we find in the Bible to a political teaching is through the narrative: an exemplary, chosen people wrestles with their political existence as a series of successive systems of authority unfold.
 Only through a painful and purifying process can humans hope to live up to their nature: made of dust, yet also created in the image of God.
-This process requires the search for the “best regime” as humanity (which now possesses a certain divine intelligence).
+This process requires the search for the “best regime” for humanity (which now possesses a certain divine intelligence).
 In the Bible, humans struggle to rule their fellow lowly humans.

 The first regime to appear in the narrative is the patriarchal regime, best exemplified in the story of Abraham, but this regime proves faulty as the sons of Jacob and their tribal offspring can hardly keep peace among themselves.
 What is needed is the rule of law -divine law- but in the second regime we gain a glimpse of the pure despotism of the Pharaonic regime in Egypt, completed by Joseph when he abolishes all private property in Egypt.
 The Egyptians are a nation who have mastered control over their environment (such as irrigation canals from the Nile) and thus they do not require dependence on the whims of the natural world.
 They are an irreligious people as well, though they do praise the power of human magic.
 The Pharaoh embodies the desires of Nimrod and his construction of the Tower of Babel.
 A higher power embodies the necessary constraints on this kind of regime.